By Linda Pashaj

 - Good website structure is one of the main things that keep your visitors engaged.
 Guests should be able to easily navigate through your website and find the information they are looking for.

 - Ensure that all links are working and relevant.
-If you move web pages or change the URLs, make sure to update all the links or use URL redirection to prevent broken links.
-URL redirection is also useful if you change an URL.
+If you move web pages or change the URLs, make sure to update all the links and use URL redirection to prevent broken links.

 Conduct your keyword research

-- A keyword is a word, term, or phrase that you can target with a web page to attract more visitors through a search engine.
-It is necessary to keep in mind that generic keywords (e.g. hotels in San Diego) are highly competitive while long-tail keywords (e.g. budget hotels in San Diego in the city center) are easier to rank for.
+- A keyword or search query is a word, term, or phrase that you can target with a web page to attract more visitors through a search engine.
+It is necessary to keep in mind that generic search terms (e.g., hotels in San Diego) are highly competitive, while long-tail search terms (e.g., budget hotels in San Diego in the city center) are easier to rank for and appear on the first page of results.
 A proper analysis of guests’ keystrokes can help you optimize your website’s pages so that they are displayed when users search online for those specific keywords.
-You can use Google Keyword Planner or other free tools.

 - Include your targeted keywords in the page’s meta title, meta description, and text headings (H1, H2, or H3).
 It is recommended to use different variations in order not to overuse the same keyword.
-Overusing a keyword will result in ‘keyword stuffing’ which will impact your rankings negatively.
+Overusing a keyword will result in ‘keyword stuffing’, which may impact your rankings negatively.

 - Analyze different search engines used by your guests and adjust your strategy to fit their algorithms.
-Hoteliers usually focus their hotel online SEO marketing efforts on Google which is the leading search engine.
-Please note that some of the tips offered in this article are related to Google too.
+Hoteliers usually focus their hotel online SEO marketing efforts on Google, which is the leading search engine.
 Still, search engines such as Bing, Yahoo, and Yandex have a loyal and growing user base that shouldn’t be left out of the marketing strategy.

 Use heading hierarchy